AICONSlab/MIRACL/docs/troubleshooting.md

 ### Q: Processes that require TrackVis or Diffusion Toolkit are not working:

-Because of their respective licenses, we could not include TackVis or Diffusion Toolkit in our Singularity container directly.
+Because of their respective licenses, we could not include TrackVis or Diffusion Toolkit in our Singularity container directly.
 Please download and install them on you host machine using their [installation guide](http://trackvis.org/docs/?subsect=installation).
-After they have been successfully installed, mount a volume to your MIRACL Singularity container that contains the binary folder for TackVis and Diffusion Toolkit.
-The last step is to add the binaries to your `$PATH` within your MIRACL Singularity container.
+After they have been successfully installed, mount a volume to your MIRACL Singularity container that contains the binary folder for TrackVis and Diffusion Toolkit and add the binaries to your `$PATH` within your MIRACL Singularity container.

 ### Q: I get the following error whenever I try to run the GUI from within the Singularity container on Compute Canada: